 Alexandria - Lee-Fendall House Museum and Garden was first built by Henry "Light Horse Harry" Lee, father of Gen. Robert E. Lee.
 The beautifully restored garden is open Tuesdays-Sundays.

 Alexandria - River Farm serves as the headquarters of the American Horticultural Society.
 Overlooking the Potomac River, its display gardens include rose and perennial borders, idea gardens, children's gardens and special plantings.

 Alexandria - Green Spring Gardens is a thirty-two acre park containing demonstration gardens, walks, a horticulture center with glasshouse, horticulture library, greenhouse, meeting rooms, 1780 Historic House, local art exhibits, native plant trail, woods and ponds.

 Arlington - Potomac Overlook Regional Park is open during the day all year.
 See vegetable, herb, butterfly and wildflower gardens as you hike the nature trails.

 Fredericksburg - Historic Kenmore Plantation & Gardens was built for George Washington's sister, Betty, and her husband, Fielding Lewis.
 In 1929, The Garden Club of Virginia voted to raise funds to restore the Kenmore gardens; thus began Historic Garden Week in Virginia!
 It is open daily from March-December.

-Meadowlark Gardens Regional Park features azaleas, lilies, hostas, daffodils and day lilies providing continuous bloom through three seasons.
+Vienna - Meadowlark Botanical Gardens features azaleas, lilies, hostas, daffodils and day lilies providing continuous bloom through three seasons.

 Staunton - Visit the gardens at the Woodrow Wilson Birthplace & Museum, which were designed by the renowned Richmond landscape designer, Charles Gillette in the early 1930s.